-Much to my surprise, the standing stitches are not only neater, but they are also a lot quicker and easier to make.
+Much to my surprise, standing crochet stitches are not only neater, but they are also a lot quicker and easier to make.
 It beats the standard way and can be used in just about all crochet patterns to keep them clean and professional-looking.

 Standing Half Double Crochet